lucasejones/Web-Development-Practice/README.md

 # Hello!

-This is a master repo for all the projects I've done that correspond to the freeCodeCamp curriculum.
 The particularly noteworthy efforts found in the freeCodeCamp projects folder are:

  ## Landing Page
   -- uses plain HTML and CSS to present a hypothetical product's landing page.